nmarandi/leveldb/README.md

   * This is not a SQL database.
 It does not have a relational data model, it does not support SQL queries, and it has no support for indexes.
   * Only a single process (possibly multi-threaded) can access a particular database at a time.
-  * There is no client-server support builtin to the library.
-An application that needs such support will have to wrap their own server around the library.

 # Getting the Source